W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/i-right-teaching-and-right-learning/index.md

 ::: details Substituted
 Of your ego you can do nothing to save yourself or others, but of your spirit you can do everything for the salvation of yourself and others.
 ²Humility is a lesson for the ego, not a lesson for the spirit.
-³Spirit is beyond humility, because spirit recognises spirit’s radiance and gladly sheds spirit’s light everywhere.
+³Spirit is beyond humility, because spirit recognizes spirit’s radiance and gladly sheds spirit’s light everywhere.
 ⁴The meek shall inherit the earth because the meek’s egos are humble, and having a humble ego gives the meek truer perception.
 ⁵The Kingdom of Heaven is the spirit’s right, the-Kingdom-of-Heaven’s beauty and dignity are far beyond doubt, beyond perception, and stand forever as the mark of the Love of God for God’s creations, God’s-creations are wholly worthy of God and only of Him God.
 ⁶Nothing other than the Kingdom of Heaven is sufficiently worthy to be a gift for a creation of God Himself.